PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 14:00:58
+Last updated: 2024-04-02 14:03:01
-Random Quote: It's not what happens to you, but how you react to it that matters. - Epictetus
+Random Quote: Friendship is also about liking a person for their failings, their weakness.
+It's also about mutual help, not about exploitation. - Paul Theroux